-For starters,it is easier to fertilize and water than other soil types.
+For starters, it is easier to fertilise and water than other soil types.
 Its microscopic particles filled even smaller pores means clay has greater CEC than silt or sand – able to hold on to a lot of nutrients and water.
-This reduces the need for fertilizing and watering – something that a busy gardener always welcomes with open arms!
+This reduces the need for fertilising and watering – something that a busy gardener always welcomes with open arms!

 The dense nature of clay also helps provide a sturdy foundation for plants and their roots.
 People that garden with sandy soil know sand’s notoriety for letting plants jump out of the ground and fall over – and many of these gardeners add clay to increase the ground’s density for better support.

-So to sum things up, you get to water and fertilize less while giving your plants a better foundation with clay soil.
-But as you’ll see however, clay soil has its share of disadvantages that you should consider too.
+So to sum things up, you get to water and fertilise less while giving your plants a better foundation with clay soil.
+But as you’ll now see, clay soil has its share of disadvantages that you should consider, too.

-What’s Not So Nice About Clay Soil: When you decide to garden with clay soil, you better be ready fornumerous challenges – most of which are hard to tackle (though not impossible) and one of them is waterlogging.
-Unable to drain water freely, waterlogged clay soil prevents plants from getting enough air from the ground – leading to yellow leaves and root rot or even death!
+When you decide to garden with clay soil, you better be ready for numerous challenges – most of which are hard to tackle (though not impossible) and one of them is waterlogging.
+Unable to drain water freely, waterlogged clay soil prevents plants from getting enough air from the ground – leading to yellow leaves, root rot, or even death!

 The summer season doesn’t provide any relief as far as digging is concerned as clay particles shrink and turn rock-hard when dry.

-Clay soil is more than equipped to retain water and nutrients from fertilizers, but it also meant it will retain unwanted guests like salt and other materials – leading to harmful build-up which is a pain to get rid of ‘thanks’ to clay’s gripping properties.
+Clay soil is more than equipped to retain water and nutrients from fertilisers, but it also means it will retain unwanted guests like salt and other materials – leading to harmful build-up which is a pain to get rid of thanks to clay’s gripping properties.

-Asters: These versatile flowers can have a variety of colors – white, purple, pink, lavender, and more.
+These versatile flowers can have a variety of colours – white, purple, pink, lavender, and more.
 They grow anywhere from 2 to 5 feet tall and bloom during the Autumn.

-Bluestar: Want to adorn your garden with beautiful blue, star-shaped flowers in mid-spring and fall?
+Want to adorn your garden with beautiful blue, star-shaped flowers in mid-spring and fall?
 Start planting bluegrass – a top performer in the garden that easily adapts to various growing conditions.
-Its supple foliage changes to a magnificent bright gold color during the Autumn.
+Its supple foliage changes to a magnificent bright gold colour during the Autumn.

-Purple Coneflower: This flower thrives best with adequately drained soil.
+This flower thrives best with adequately drained soil.
 But no worries, it doesn’t mind growing in clay-rich ground.
-If your spot is sunny enough, there’s an added incentive for growing purple coneflowers as their beautiful blooms and colors (yes they are hybrids) are sure to turn your garden to a haven for butterflies and birds.
+If your spot is sunny enough, there’s an added incentive for growing purple coneflowers as their beautiful blooms and colours (yes they are hybrids) are sure to turn your garden to a haven for butterflies and birds.

 Clay soils are known for being dense and having good water and nutrient retention characteristics.
 This makes the soil a good medium for growing flowers and plants with demanding watering requirements.

-Loam soil is the result when you combine silt, sand, and clay, carrying the best characteristics of all 3 soil types and allowing gardeners to grow just about any plant or tree that tickles their fancy.
+Loam soil is the result when you combine silt, sand, and clay, carrying the best characteristics of all 3 soil types and allowing gardeners to grow just about any plant or tree they want.